 Financial Implications Due to Climate Change The Office of Sustainability and Energy published the report "Climate Change in Berkeley: Effects and Adaptations," by Pascal Polonik.
-The report attempts to provide a holistic overview of the impacts and possible responses to those impacts and will be used in the development of future campus climate action planning.
+The report attempts to provide a holistic overview of the impacts and possible responses to those impacts and will be used in the development of the next campus Climate Action Plan.